drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 - WEEK 1 - 4 : `Project Drafting, Data Collection and Processing`

+  > Design the project planning which includes objectives, methodology and deliverables.
   > Collect user and item data and store it in a MongoDB database.
   > Preprocess the data to remove any inconsistencies or anomalies.
 - WEEK 5 - 6 : `Data Modeling`